TykTechnologies/tyk/tyk-api-documentation/README.md

 2. Clone the gateway and checkout to the branch [generate-swagger](https://github.com/TykTechnologies/tyk/tree/generate-swagger)
 3. cd into the directory called [swagger/cmd](https://github.com/TykTechnologies/tyk/tree/generate-swagger/swagger/cmd).This directory has a make file that contains the rule(the rule is called `generate`) that will be used to generate the swagger.yaml file.
 4. Once you are in the directory run the command  `make generate`
-5. Once you run this command a file called swagger.yaml will be generated in the same directory which contains all the gateway endpoints.
+5. Once you run this command a file called swagger.yml will be generated in the same directory which contains all the gateway endpoints.
 6. What the  `make generate` do:
       .
 The generate command is defined as: `rm -f swagger.yaml && go run main.go &&  redocly lint swagger.yaml`
       .
-It will first delete the previously generated swagger.yaml file it will then generate a new swagger.yaml file, and finally it will use redocly to lint the swagger
+It will first delete the previously generated swagger.yaml file it will then generate a new swagger.yaml file, and finally it will use redocly to lint the swagger.

 ## File structure

-1. In the swagger file we have a file for each OAS tag e.g the cache tag,the key tag etc. If you want to add a new endpoint add it to it specific tag.
+1. In the swagger file we have a file for each OAS tag e.g the cache tag, the key tag etc. If you want to add a new endpoint add it to it specific tag.
-2. We then have a cmd directory that has the main.go file (used to call all the generation functions), we also have a makefile and the generated swagger.yaml file .
+2. We then have a cmd directory that has the main.go file (used to call all the generation functions), we also have a makefile and the generated swagger.yaml file.